Mold Toxicity

 Molds are very common in buildings and homes.
 Mold will grow in places with a lot of moisture, such as around leaks in roofs, windows, or pipes, or where there has been flooding.
 Mold grows well on paper products, cardboard, ceiling tiles, and wood products.
 Mold can also grow in dust, paints, wallpaper, insulation, drywall, carpet, fabric, and upholstery.
 The most common indoor molds are Cladosporium, Penicillium, and Aspergillus.

-A hallmark of our mold therapy is phosphatidylcholine therapy in alignment with the PK protocol.
-Additionally, resources to eliminate mold in the home are necessary, along with a whole body approach involving detoxification, gut health and dietary instruction.
+Due to the complex manifestation, mold toxicity requires true holistic approaches.
+Resources to eliminate mold in the home are necessary, along with a whole body approach involving detoxification, gut health and dietary instruction.